Fall Teams, Clubs, and Groups at CA

 The Marvel Rivals esports team presents students with a thrilling opportunity to engage in the dynamic world of competitive gaming centered around their favorite Marvel characters.
 In this action-packed environment, players select iconic superheroes and engage in intense, 6v6 tactical battles that challenge their reflexes, strategic thinking, and teamwork.
 By becoming part of the team, students will participate in online gameplay, refine their technical skills, and collaborate with teammates to sharpen their competitive skills.
 This experience goes beyond just gaming; it cultivates a sense of community, encourages critical thinking, and builds resilience, offering students a platform to excel while having fun.
 Marvel Rivals has an ESRB game rating of "T for Teen" so students must be 13 years old to join the Marvel Rivals team.

-Platform Battlers & Fighting Games - Thursdays, September 18th to November 20th
+Platform Battlers & Fighting Games

 Super Smash Bros, Street Fighter, and other similar battle games offer students an exciting opportunity to select their favorite characters and battle it out in fast-paced, strategic matches that test their skills, reflexes, and teamwork.
 By joining the program, students will participate in online matches, develop their gaming strategies, and collaborate with peers to enhance their competitive edge.
 This group not only provides a platform for students to excel in their gaming abilities but also fosters camaraderie, critical thinking, and resilience.